Adriana Zardini Buzatto

 Research partners

-I am looking for collaborations to study the relationship between lipids and neurological diseases.
+I am looking for collaborations to study the relationship between lipids and human diseases.
 Please contact me for more information.

 Background